louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 On physical exam, the dorsal hands had scattered petechiae and hemorrhagic vesicles.
 The palms and soles were unaffected.
 Nonpitting edema and numerous hemorrhagic bullae with erythematous rims mixed with purpuric papules and plaques in a retiform pattern were noted on the lower extremities.

 Question 1: What is the most likely diagnosis?
 A. Bullous erythema multiforme
 B. Hemorrhagic herpes zoster
 C. Hemorrhagic bullous Henoch-Schonlein purpura
 D. Bullous leukocytoclastic vasculitis secondary to syphilis
 E. Epidermolysis bullosa acquisita

 Answers:
 A. Bullous erythema multiforme – Incorrect.
 Bullous erythema multiforme is an immune mediated hypersensitivity reaction that presents with targetoid lesions on the skin and mucosal surfaces.
 B. Hemorrhagic herpes zoster – Incorrect.
 Hemorrhagic herpes zoster is a dermatomal eruption that occurs when the varicella zoster virus is reactivated in the sensory neurons of the dorsal root ganglion and commonly occurs in association with immunosuppression, thrombocytopenia, and/or anticoagulant use.
 C. Hemorrhagic bullous Henoch-Schonlein purpura – Incorrect.
 Hemorrhagic bullous Henoch-Schonlein purpura is a self-limiting rare manifestation of a common vasculitic disease in childhood and is frequently associated with abdominal pain, arthralgias and/or renal involvement.
 D. Bullous leukocytoclastic vasculitis secondary to syphilis (Fig 1) – Correct.
-Bullous LCV is a manifestation of small vessel vasculitis, characterized by immune complex deposition in postcapillary venules leading to destructive inflammatory venulitis (Fig 1, Fig 2 3).Syphilis-induced endothelial cell swelling and endarteritis obliterans have been documented, but cases of LCV, especially with concurrent HIV infection, are rare.The potential mechanisms involve delayed hypersensitivity reactions mediated by antibody-antigen complexes and neutrophil hyperactivation, with HIV-induced immune alterations contributing.
+Bullous LCV is a manifestation of small vessel vasculitis, characterized by immune complex deposition in postcapillary venules leading to destructive inflammatory venulitis (Fig 1, Fig 2 3).
+Syphilis-induced endothelial cell swelling and endarteritis obliterans have been documented, but cases of LCV, especially with concurrent HIV infection, are rare.
+The potential mechanisms involve delayed hypersensitivity reactions mediated by antibody-antigen complexes and neutrophil hyperactivation, with HIV-induced immune alterations contributing.
 E. Epidermolysis bullosa acquisita – Incorrect.
 Epidermolysis bullosa acquisita is a rare autoimmune blistering condition that arises due to autoantibodies targeting type VII collagen.
 These bullae typically erupt in sites of trauma and can progress to milia and scarring.

 ---